No. 10 Penn State gets long TD pass late from Allar to Lambert-Smith and escapes 33-24 vs. Indiana

 Allar led a 12-play, 75-yard scoring drive that ended with a 16-yard throw to Warren.

-Indiana responded when Omar Cooper slipped a tackle for a 26-yard receiving touchdown to take it 24-21 in the fourth quarter.
+Indiana responded when Omar Cooper slipped a tackle for a 26-yard receiving touchdown to make it 24-21 in the fourth quarter.

+“Very disappointed locker room,” Indiana coach Tom Allen said.
+“Guys are hurting.
+Played their hearts out.”

 THE TAKEAWAY